-Learn How to Tell When 'Organic' on a Label Is True
+Learn How to Tell When "Organic" on a Label Is True

 The USDA's official organic seal is green and white, and some manufacturers and producers use a very similar, though different colored, seal.
 Such mislabeling can result in fines of up to $11,000 per violation.
 Also, a product does not have to contain 95 percent organic ingredients to be truly beneficial.
 The USDA allows those products with at least 70 percent organically produced ingredients to use the words "made with organic ingredients."
 However, those products cannot carry the green-and-white USDA seal.

-At farmers' stands and markets, where organics may cost less because of low shipping costs and no middlemen, it can be hard to know what you're getting—especially because these products lack the PLU stickers.
-Under the USDA's National Organic Program, farmers who market their products as organic are supposed to have their wares certified by a USDA-accredited agent, or face fines if they get caught.
+Organics may cost less at farmers markets because of lower shipping costs and no middlemen, but it can be hard to know what you're getting—especially when products lack PLU stickers.
+Under the USDA's National Organic Program, farmers who market their products as organic are supposed to have their wares certified by a USDA-accredited agent or face fines if they get caught.
 If the product is being touted as certified, you can ask to see a copy of the organic certification paperwork.
 Vendors are supposed to have it on hand whenever selling their wares.

 When farmers use sustainable growing methods but choose not to get certified—or they are exempt from certification because they sell less than $5,000 worth of organic products annually—it doesn't mean their products aren't organically grown and produced.

 For example, an organic blueberry farm may not be officially certified even though it truly grows organic blueberries.
 This is a tricky exception because it relies on consumer knowledge of sustainable growing methods.
 That said, due to the organic craze, those adhering to strict organic standards will likely let the public know how their produce was grown by stating the process on their website or other marketing materials.